 Progress/Schedule Update.
-As of June 30, 2004, CA/T Project construction was 94.1% complete.
-As of that date, approximately \$13.795 billion was under contract or agreement, which constitutes 93.9% of total budgeted costs for the CA/T Project.
-That amount includes \$9.066 billion of construction commitments, which constitutes approximately 96.9% of the total construction budget of \$9.356 billion.
+As of August 31, 2004, CA/T Project construction was 94.3% complete, based on the new cost/schedule update 11 (CSU Rev. 11) construction budget.
+The construction budget was increased from the CSU Rev. 10 budgeted amount of \$9.356 billion to \$9.422 billion, which incorporates the transfer of amounts previously included in the CSU Rev. 10 budget as contingent and cost savings in other areas; the total project budget has not increased.
+As of August 31, 2004, approximately \$13.888 billion was under contract or agreement, which constitutes 95.0% of total budgeted costs for the CA/T Project.
+That amount includes \$9.087 billion of construction commitments, which constitutes approximately 96.4% of the total construction budget of \$9.422 billion.
+The date for the I-93 complete southbound opening is now projected for March 2005 to June 2005, and the date for the CA/T Project substantial completion is now projected for May 2005 to September 2005, reflecting the achievement of previous construction milestones.
 The I-93 initial southbound public opening occurred on December 20, 2003.
-The date for the I-93 complete southbound opening continues to be projected for March 2005 to July 2005, and the date for the CA/T Project substantial completion continues to be projected for May 2005 to November 2005.